“What do we do with false prophets?”

 I’ll end it with this last notion.
-Towards the 1:30:00 mark, the conversation of purpose comes out.
-Cole goes into how pervasive music has became in his life to a point without it is to his detriment.
+Towards the 1:30:00 mark, the conversation about purpose comes out.
+Cole goes into how pervasive music is in his life and without it was to his detriment.
 And I hate to say it, but I think I feel where he’s coming from.
-In my own life, all I knew at one time was basketball and then it became rap.
+In my life, all I knew at one time was basketball and then it became rap.
 In between that it was school of course, but also chasing after the girls, hanging out late at night and smoking weed not realizing how much time I had consumed doing mindless activities.

-Fast forward to the present, I still love making music, but there’s a part that’s hungry for something else to be as fulfilling as writing a verse was or now with making a beat, which is still an incredible feeling.
+Fast forward to the present, I still love making music for example, but there’s a part of me hungry for something just as fulfilling as writing a verse was or now with making a beat, which is still an incredible feeling.
 But with that being said, go watch the interview or let it play in the background if you haven’t already.